DrK-Lo/lotterhoslabprotocols/defiance.md

 You'll need to send Stefan your public key.
 Public keys can be created following the steps here: <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>
 Ask Stefan to give you access to `/shared_lab` directory

 Stefan has pre-installed a lot of packages on compliance.
-[Click here](/installedpackages.md) for a complet list, including version numbers.
+[Click here](/installedpackages.md) for a complete list, including version numbers.

 If you require additional programs while using cluster, you'll need to ask Stefan to install it.
 E-mail him the software and version, and he should have it installed within 24 hours.